 The downsides are mostly related to its hard material.
 While it's ultra-tough, regular cutting on such a hard surface will dull your knives at a much faster rate.
-With that said, this model is far more durable, anti-microbial, and thinner than many plastic models and only a little less knife-friendly than other plastic or bamboo options.
+That said, this model is far more durable, anti-microbial, and thinner than many plastic models, and only a little less knife-friendly than other plastic or bamboo options.
 The Epicurean is perfect for those desiring something stronger and more durable than plastic but who don't want to deal with the bulk and maintenance required of a hardwood model.

 The main downside is that it isn't nearly as blade-friendly as hardwood options (though still not as harsh as a composite board).
 As with any wood board, you should oil your board around once a month, but we found this model was more forgiving in this regard.
-The Green Chef is perfect for someone who wants something more anti-bacterial than a plastic board but doesn't want to deal with a thick, heavy, expensive hardwood model.
+The Greener Chef is perfect for someone who wants something more anti-bacterial than a plastic board but doesn't want to deal with a thick, heavy, expensive hardwood model.

 If you are after the best flexible cutting surface, look no further than the IMEKO TPU.
 While it's on the pricey side, we think any serious home cook will appreciate this board.
 It makes a terrific complement to a primary board that you don't want to use for particularly messy and more bacteria-ridden jobs, such as cutting raw chicken.
 The IMEKO is easy to clean, as it is very easy to wipe down and is dishwasher safe.
 It also resists getting cut up significantly longer than any plastic cutting board we tested, either hard or soft.
 It doesn't get deep cuts, limiting places for bacteria to grow and allowing your run-of-the-mill dishwasher to clean it thoroughly.